m-sehrawat/Adidas-Clone/README.md

 To run, follow these steps:

 - Clone my repository `https://github.com/m-sehrawat/Adidas-Website-Clone`
-- Open that code in your VS code
+- Open that code in your VS code `Project Files/adidas_home_page.html`
-- Open the Home page on Live server
+- Open the `adidas_home_page.html` on Live server
-- Then you can Navigate through other pages from Home page
+- Then you can Navigate through other pages from Home page like `product_page.html`, `adidas_productDescription.html` etc

 ## Built with